Algebra extensions and derived-discrete algebras: piecewise hereditary algbras and split/separable extensions

 We give an analogous statement for piecewise hereditary algebras in this section.
+For the field extension case, we have a refined result; see \cite{L}.

 Recall that an algebra is called \emph{piecewise hereditary} of type $H$ if it is derived equivalent to $\mathbf{D}^b(H)$ for a hereditary abelian category $H$.
-When $k$ is algebraically closed, recall from Remark \ref{cla} that one class of derived-discrete algebras is the piecewise hereditary algebras of Dynkin type.
-In view of Theorem \ref{main}, it is natural to expect that piecewise hereditary algebras is compatible with split/separable extension. \begin{prop} Let $\phi\colon A\rightarrow B$ be algebra extension between two finite dimensional $k$-algebras.
-The following statements hold.\\ {\rm (1)} If $\phi$ is a split extension and $B$ is piecewise hereditary, then $A$ is piecewise hereditary.\\ {\rm (2)} If $\phi$ is a separable extension with the left $A$-module $_AB$ projective and $A$ is piecewise hereditary, then $B$ is piecewise hereditary. \end{prop} Recall that the \textit{strong global dimension} of a $k$-algebra $A$ is defined by where $l(P)=\min\{b-a\,|\,a,b\in\mathbb{Z},b\geq a,\mbox{ and } P^i=0\mbox{ for }i<a\mbox{ and }i>b\}$ is the length of $P\neq0$.
+When $k$ is algebraically closed, recall that one class of derived-discrete algebras is the piecewise hereditary algebras of Dynkin type.
+In view of Theorem \ref{main}, it is natural to expect that piecewise hereditary algebras is compatible with split/separable extension. \begin{prop} Let $\phi\colon A\rightarrow B$ be a $k$-algebra extension between two finite dimensional $k$-algebras.
+The following statements hold.\\ {\rm (1)} If $\phi$ is a split extension and $B$ is piecewise hereditary, then $A$ is piecewise hereditary.\\ {\rm (2)} If $\phi$ is a separable extension with $_AB$ a projective left $A$-module and $A$ is piecewise hereditary, then $B$ is piecewise hereditary. \end{prop} Recall that the \textit{strong global dimension} of a $k$-algebra $A$, denoted by $\mbox{s.gl.}\dim A$, is given by where $l(P)=\min\{b-a\,|\,a,b\in\mathbb{Z},b\geq a,\mbox{ and } P^i=0\mbox{ for }i<a\mbox{ and }i>b\}$ is the length of $P\neq0$.

 We have a homological characterization of piecewise hereditary algebras saying that $A$ is piecewise hereditary if and only if $\mbox{s.gl.}\dim A$ is finite; see \cite[Theorem~3.2]{H}. \begin{proof} For (1), we claim that $\mbox{s.gl.}\dim A\leq\mbox{s.gl.}\dim B$.
-Indeed, for each indecomposable $P$ in $\mathbf{K}^b(A\mbox{-proj})$, by Lemma \ref{sep}, $P$ is a direct summand of $\mathbf{K}^b(G) \mathbf{K}^b(F)(P)$ in $\mathbf{K}^b(A\mbox{-mod})$.
-The length of each direct summand of $\mathbf{K}^b(G)(P)$ in $\mathbf{K}^b(B\mbox{-proj})$ is not larger than $\mbox{s.gl.}\dim B$.
-As $l(\mathbf{K}^b(G) \mathbf{K}^b(F)(P))=l(\mathbf{K}^b(F)(P))$, and each indecomposable direct summand will not have larger length, we have that $l(P)\leq\mbox{s.gl.}\dim B$.
+Indeed, for each indecomposable $P$ in $\mathbf{K}^b(A\mbox{-proj})$, by Lemma \ref{sepeq}, $P$ is a direct summand of $\mathbf{K}(G)(\mathbf{K}(F)(P))$ in $\mathbf{K}^b(A\mbox{-mod})$.
+The length of each direct summand of $\mathbf{K}(G)(P)$ in $\mathbf{K}^b(B\mbox{-proj})$ is not larger than $\mbox{s.gl.}\dim B$.
+As $l(\mathbf{K}(G) (\mathbf{K}(F)(P)))=l(\mathbf{K}(F)(P))$ and each indecomposable direct summand will not have larger length, we have that $l(P)\leq\mbox{s.gl.}\dim B$.

 For (2), the condition that $B$ is a projective left $A$-module makes $G$ sending projectives to projectives.
 So we can prove that $\mbox{s.gl.}\dim B\leq\mbox{s.gl.}\dim A$ similarly as above. \end{proof}